Fertilizer: Organic fertilizers

-"Organic fertilizers" can describe those fertilizers with a biologic origin—derived from living or formerly living materials.
-Organic fertilizers can also describe commercially available and frequently packaged products that strive to follow the expectations and restrictions adopted by "organic agriculture" and "environmentally friendly" gardening – related systems of food and plant production that significantly limit or strictly avoid the use of synthetic fertilizers and pesticides.
-The "organic fertilizer" products typically contain both some organic materials as well as acceptable additives such as nutritive rock powders, ground seashells (crab, oyster, etc.), other prepared products such as seed meal or kelp, and cultivated microorganisms and derivatives.
+Organic fertilizers can describe those fertilizers with a biological origin, i.e. derived from living or formerly living materials.
+Organic fertilizers can also describe commercially available and frequently packaged products that strive to follow the expectations and restrictions adopted by organic farming and environmentally friendly gardening, i.e. related systems of food and plant production that significantly limit or strictly avoid the use of synthetic fertilizers and pesticides.
+The organic fertilizer products typically contain both some organic materials as well as acceptable additives such as nutritive rock powders, ground seashells (crab, oyster, etc.), other prepared products such as seaweed meal or kelp, and cultivated microorganisms and derivatives.

 Fertilizers of an organic origin (the first definition) include animal wastes, plant wastes from agriculture, seaweed, compost, and treated sewage sludge (biosolids).
-Beyond manures, animal sources can include products from the slaughter of animals – bloodmeal, bone meal, feather meal, hides, hoofs, and horns all are typical components.
+Beyond manures, animal sources can include products from animal slaughters: bloodmeal, bone meal, feather meal, hides, hoofs, and horns all are typical components.
 Organically derived materials available to industry such as sewage sludge may not be acceptable components of organic farming and gardening, because of factors ranging from residual contaminants to public perception.
-On the other hand, marketed "organic fertilizers" may include, and promote, processed organics because the materials have consumer appeal.
 No matter the definition nor composition, most of these products contain less-concentrated nutrients, and the nutrients are not as easily quantified.
-They can offer soil-building advantages as well as be appealing to those who are trying to farm / garden more "naturally".
+They can offer soil-building advantages as well as be appealing to those who are trying to farm or garden more naturally.

 In terms of volume, peat is the most widely used packaged organic soil amendment.
-It is an immature form of coal and improves the soil by aeration and absorbing water but confers no nutritional value to the plants.
+It is an immature form of coal which improves soil aeration and moisture and thus soil biological activity but confers no direct nutritional value to the plants.
 It is therefore not a fertilizer as defined in the beginning of the article, but rather an amendment.
-Coir, (derived from coconut husks), bark, and sawdust when added to soil all act similarly (but not identically) to peat and are also considered organic soil amendments – or texturizers – because of their limited nutritive inputs.
-Some organic additives can have a reverse effect on nutrients – fresh sawdust can consume soil nutrients as it breaks down and may lower soil pH – but these same organic texturizers (as well as compost, etc.) may increase the availability of nutrients through improved cation exchange, or through increased growth of microorganisms that in turn increase availability of certain plant nutrients.
-Organic fertilizers such as composts and manures may be distributed locally without going into industry production, making actual consumption more difficult to quantify.
+However, peat is avoided by many gardeners because its extraction destroys habitats, releases carbon dioxide, and increases flood risk.
+Coir (derived from coconut husks), bark, and sawdust are mainly applied as mulch and protects the soil from desiccation while preventing the development of weeds and improving soil structure, but do not confer any nutritional value to the soil.
+Some organic additives can even have a reverse effect on nutrients.
+Fresh sawdust can consume soil nutrients as it breaks down and is colonized by wood-decay fungi, causing nitrogen deficiency (nitrogen drawdown) in the absence of nutrient addition.
+However, this property can be used to capture excess mineral nitrogen.
+These same organic soil texturizers (as well as compost, etc.) may increase the availability of nutrients through improved cation-exchange capacity, or through increased growth of microorganisms that in turn increase availability of certain plant nutrients.
+True organic fertilizers such as composts and manures may be distributed locally without going into industry production, making actual consumption more difficult to quantify.